A Profile of Youth and Young Adults in Albuquerque

 Get data and resources delivered straight to your inbox

 The Annie E. Casey Foundation’s KIDS COUNT® Data Center, in collaboration with local partners, provides data on the well-being of youth and young adults in Albuquerque.
 This data is wide-ranging and explores demographics, poverty, education, employment, health, teen births and more.
-The text below identifies some of these data findings as well as select results of the Youth Risk Behavior Survey administered by the U.S. Centers of Disease Control and Prevention.
+This post highlights some of these findings as well as select data from the New Mexico Public Education Department and the Youth Risk Behavior Survey administered by the U.S. Centers of Disease Control and Prevention.

 Key Findings on Albuquerque’s Youth